fupelaqu/ansible-oraclexe/README.md

 This is an [Ansible](http://www.ansibleworks.com/) playbook for [Oracle XE 11g](http://www.oracle.com/technetwork/products/express-edition/overview/index.html).
 You can use it by itself or as part of a larger playbook customized for your local environment.

-It has been tested with ubuntu-14.04, fedora-21 and within [Docker](https://www.docker.com/)
+It has been tested with ubuntu-14.04, fedora-21 and may be used to create ansible oraclexe base images for [Docker](https://www.docker.com/) ([fupelaqu/ansible-oraclexe-docker-base](https://github.com/fupelaqu/ansible-oraclexe-docker-base))

 Prerequisites